 - 1. Make an appointment for a counseling session with the SPSS Coordinator - a.
-To enroll in the spring semester: by 9/1
+To enroll in the spring semester: by 9/1 - b.

-- b.
 To enroll in the fall semester by 2/1 - 2.
-Complete the Application for Readmission (Appendix C) and return it to the AUSON Office as follows: - a.
+Complete a certified criminal background check through CastleBranch and the Application for Readmission (Appendix C) and return it to the AUSON Office as follows: - a.
 To enroll in the spring semester: application is due by 9/15 - b.
 To enroll in the fall semester: application is due by 2/15 - 3.
-Submit a letter of request to the AUSON Assistant Dean Undergraduate Programs - a.
+Submit a letter of request to the AUSON Dean.

+- a.
 To enroll in the spring semester: application is due by 9/15 - b.
 To enroll in the fall semester: application is due by 2/15